 All dogs must now be microchipped by law.

 If my dog is microchipped do I still have to pay if it is collected as a stray?

-Yes, although the fee is likely to be smaller as it should be quicker to reunite you with your dog.
-Remember, our Community Wardens still have to collect your dog and keep it safe while we contact you.
-If we are unable to contact you or the contact details are incorrect then we will follow the standard procedure for stray dogs.
+Yes, although the fee is likely to be smaller, as it should be quicker to reunite you with your dog.
+Our Community Wardens still have to collect your dog and keep it safe while we contact you.
+If we are unable to contact you, or the contact details are incorrect, we will follow the standard procedure for stray dogs.